junxit/us-congress-bills-115/bill.md

 Section 6 of the Morris K. Udall and Stewart L. Udall Foundation Act (20 U.S.C.
 5604) is amended—

-- **(1)** in paragraph (4), by striking “establish a Program for Environmental Policy Research and Environmental Conflict Resolution and Training at the Center” and inserting “establish a program for environmental policy research at the Center and a program for environmental conflict resolution and training at the United States Institute for Environmental Conflict Resolution”;
+- **(1)** in paragraph (4), by striking “establish a Program for Environmental Policy Research and Environmental Conflict Resolution and Training at the Center” and inserting “establish a program for environmental policy research at the Center and a program for environmental conflict resolution and training at the John S. McCain III United States Institute for Environmental Conflict Resolution”;
 - **(2)** in paragraph (5), by inserting “, natural resource, conflict resolution,” after “environmental”;
 - **(3)** in paragraph (7)—
   - **(A)** by inserting “at the Native Nations Institute” after “develop resources”; and
   - **(B)** by inserting “providing education to and” after “policy, by”; and
+- **(4)** in paragraph (8)—
+  - **(A)** by inserting “John S. McCain III” before “United States Institute for Environmental Conflict Resolution”; and
-- **(4)** in paragraph (8), by striking “resolve environmental” and inserting “resolve environmental issues, conflicts, and”.
+  - **(B)** by striking “resolve environmental” and inserting “resolve environmental issues, conflicts, and”.

 ## § 5.
 Authority of the foundation